Terrigal

 9. Calm day in the Haven

 Terrigal Haven is easily accessible via a short coastal walk from The Esplanade.
 If you’re an early bird, catch the worthy sunrise at Terrigal Point, the tip of a dog-friendly reserve.
 This site is also near a lookout where the retired Australian naval warship, the HMAS Adelaide, was scuttled in 2011 to form an easily accessible artificial dive reef.
-Breakfast begins with more beautiful views at the Terrigal Pavilion Pop-Up, peering over the calm, crystal clear water that invites you for a swim or snorkel at Terrigal Haven.
+Breakfast begins with more beautiful views at the Terrigal Pavilion or Haven Beach Kiosk, peering over the calm, crystal clear water that invites you for a swim or snorkel at Terrigal Haven.
 Stretch your legs with a steep but short walk up to the iconic Skillion, where you’re promptly greeted by a lookout across the headlands, from Avoca to Forresters Beach.
 Refuel nearby with fish and chips at the Haven Beach Kiosk or fill your esky with local produce to close out the day with a bbq in the Haven reserve.

 10. Embrace the surfie lifestyle

 You just can’t fight the feeling to lead a life by the ocean at Terrigal.
 Luckily, there are accredited professionals on hand to lend you a board and teach you how to catch that first wave.
 Try lessons with Central Coast Surf Academy, founded by ex-World Tour Surfer and local surfing celebrity Amee Donohoe, or BJ's Surf School who are also based at Terrigal.
 Not ready to brave the waves?
-Hang out with local surfers instead – enjoy a delicious nitro coffee, açai bowl or smoothie at Ocean Haus Surf Cafe, sporting a range of boards, fins, wetsuits and even cakes of wax.

 11. Catch the monthly makers markets